farm-ng/amiga-dev-kit/website/docs/examples/pendant_state/README.md

 ## Expected output

-You should see a printed stream of the current `PendantState`, with additional printout of any pressed buttons.
+You should see a printed stream of  `PendantState`, with additional printout of any pressed buttons.